sinamohsenifar/Ansible/secure_ssh_connection/README.md

 # Ansible Secure Connections with SSH RSA for Linux

+## make sure you have openssh package

+sudo apt-get install openssh-client

 ## Copy SSH files **manualy**

 ### step 1 execute this command in client machine to create new key: